Typical Problems Leading to Delays, Cost Overruns, and Claims on Process Plant and Offshore Oil and Gas Projects

 Problem 4: Ambiguity of the Contract Documents, Leading to Disputes over Procedures for Progress Measurement and Reporting, Technical Specification Requirements, Cost and Schedule Control, and Change Order Management

-Contract documents and cost, schedule, change management, and progress reporting procedures are often taken from previous projects, dusted off by a new project team, and assembled for use on the next project.
+Contract documents and cost, schedule, change management, and progress reporting procedures are often taken from previous oil and gas construction projects, dusted off by a new project team, and assembled for use on the next project.
 It is unlikely that all requirements from a previous project will be appropriate for the next project, and the boilerplate needs careful review to ensure that the contractual and technical specification requirements are correct and that the progress measurement and reporting, cost and schedule control, and change order procedures are coordinated and appropriate for the type of contract envisioned for the engineering, procurement, and construction phase of the project.
 For example, a lump sum contractor will be submitting less detailed actual budget and man-hour breakdowns as part of its progress reporting than it would under a cost reimbursable contract.
 The level of support from the contractor that will be required for pay applications will be different for lump sum contracts than it will for reimbursable contracts.
 The basis for calculating the progress and percent completion amounts needs to be defined.
 The owner must also decide what it will do to verify the contractor’s progress and percent complete submittals.
 The contractor’s actual labor productivity may not be discernible from the data it submits to the owner under a lump sum contract; therefore, actual man-hours may not correlate well to percent complete.
 Problems also occur when the bid package does not define the supporting schedule delay calculations and documentation that the contractor is required to submit to justify a time extension.